LGala/Scalapay-assignment-api/README.md

 ## run the project

 * `yarn start` will make the server run at [8080](http://localhost:8080) (keep attention that this project is made to run at this port!)
+* if you arrived at this point you can run the [client](https://github.com/LGala/Scalapay-assignment-client)

 ## test the project